-Children may go through several different types of autism evaluations in order to get into treatment.
-These may involve different types of professionals and different testing tools.
-Caregivers must ensure their child has the appropriate assessment in order to get the ‘ticket in the door’ to services.
+Individuals may go through several different types of autism evaluations in order to gain eligibility into treatment.
+These may involve different types of professionals and various testing tools.
+Compliance with these assessment types is needed in order to get the ‘ticket in the door’ to services.

 In Michigan, many private insurance providers require Autism Evaluations to be completed through an AAEC in order for autism therapies, primarily Applied Behavioral Analysis, to be reimbursed.
 In general, these centers meet criteria developed in partnership with the Michigan behavioral health care community and use a comprehensive, team approach to diagnosing autism.
 A list of approved AAECs can be found here: